MicrosoftDocs/IntuneDocs.cs-cz/intune/fundamentals/microsoft-intune-service-description.md

 - **Intune stand-alone configuration.** Use the web-based admin console in Intune to manage devices in your organization.
 Intune can be used without any on-premises IT infrastructure.
 If you use Intune with Active Directory Domain Services, you can use domain user accounts that you manage with Domain Services with Intune.

-- **Intune with System Center Configuration Manager.** Use the Configuration Manager management console to manage computers and mobile devices in your enterprise.
+- **Intune with Microsoft Endpoint Configuration Manager.** Use the Configuration Manager management console to manage computers and mobile devices in your enterprise.
 This configuration can help you to manage all your organization’s devices through a single console, the Configuration Manager Admin Console.
 Configuration Manager supports large numbers of mobile devices, servers, and computers.
-For more about Configuration Manager, see [Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune](/sccm/mdm/understand/hybrid-mobile-device-management).
+For more about Configuration Manager, see [Hybrid mobile device management (MDM) with Configuration Manager and Microsoft Intune](/sccm/mdm/understand/hybrid-mobile-device-management).
 For more help deciding which approach is right for you, see [Choose between Microsoft Intune standalone and hybrid mobile device management with Configuration Manager](/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management).--->

 ## <a name="language-support"></a>Podpora jazyků
 Intune běží na portálu Azure, který podporuje tyto jazyky: angličtina, čeština, čínština (tradiční), čínština (zjednodušená), francouzština, nizozemština, italština, japonština, korejština, maďarština, němčina, polština, portugalština (Brazílie), portugalština (Portugalsko), ruština, španělština, švédština a turečtina.